Skip to Content

 12. The Cotswold Olimpick Games

-The Olimpick Games is one of the Cotswolds’ quirkiest events, taking place on 2 June 2023 on Dover’s Hill, just outside Chipping Campden.
+The Olimpick Games is one of the Cotswolds’ quirkiest events, taking place on 30 May 2025 on Dover’s Hill, just outside Chipping Campden.
 The games date back to 1612 when Robert Dover had the idea for an Olympics-style sporting competition, and were revived in the 1960s.
-Events are a bit different to the real Olympics though, and include shin-kicking, tug ‘o war and hammer throwing.
-Then it all ends with fireworks and a torchlight procession into Chipping Campden.

 15. Battle Proms at Blenheim Palace

-Taking place on 14–16 July at RAF Fairford in Gloucestershire, the Royal International Air Tattoo is the world’s largest military air show.
-Fast jets, giant transporters and historic aircraft from around the world take to the skies, including the Spanish Navy’s Harrier jets.
+Taking place on 18–20 July at RAF Fairford in Gloucestershire, the Royal International Air Tattoo is the world’s largest military air show.
+Fast jets, giant transporters and historic aircraft take to the skies, including the Red Arrows and a historic Lancaster Bomber and Spitfire.
 On the ground you can try flight simulators, meet air crews in the RAF Experience and shop the Vintage Village.

 History and heritage